alexmatiasas/Personalized-Recommendation-System/README.md

 ## 🔍 Project Overview

 This project builds a movie recommender system by integrating collaborative filtering (MovieLens ratings) with content-based recommendations (using TMDb metadata).
-The enriched dataset is stored in MongoDB Atlas, processed through Python and R workflows, and prepared for deployment using modern ML practices.
+The enriched dataset is processed through Python and R workflows, and prepared for deployment using modern ML practices.

 ---